 Perdition (A Goddess of Night Novella: Book Two) By Ley Mesina Rating: 5 out of 5 stars Format: Kindle

 Life Rewrittenby Margaret WatsonRating: 4 out of 5 starsFormat: PaperbackAfter her lover and fellow band member, Diesel, died of an overdose, Chantal, a drummer and composer in their rock band, went into hiding in a small town in Wisconsin and changed her identity.
-It's hard to picture a celebrity rocker turned furniture maker.
-Even the romance between Chantal aka Delaney, and Sam, Diesel's brother, was a little dry to me.
-Sure, they fell in love, but I didn't feel the connection or sparks between them.
-I wasn't quite convinced that they had a 'thing'.
-I had issues with some of the characters, as well.
-I felt it was rushed.
+It’s hard to picture a celebrity rocker turned furniture maker.
+Even the romance between Chantal aka Delaney, and Sam, Diesel’s brother, was a little dry to me.
+Sure, they fell in love, but I didn’t feel the connection or sparks between them.
+It didn’t convince me they had a ‘thing’or attraction.
+I had issues with some characters, as well.
+I felt they rushed it.
 Overall, it was still a good story.

 His Sacrifice For LoveBy C.D.
 SamudaRating: 5 of 5 stars Format: eBookI received a complimentary copy of this book in exchange for an honest review.
 This was the first time I have read a book from C. D. SAMUDA.
 I love anything romance and the story of Chase and Maggie delivered over and beyond my expectations.
 Love truly conquers all.
 There were a lot of twists and turns, enough to keep me entertained the whole time.
 A must read!

 Surrender to Loveby Rosemary RogersRating: 3 of 5 starsFormat: PaperbackI borrowed this paperback from a friend.
-I found myself lost in the story due to lengthy narratives and italicized words all over the place.
-I had to go back to reread some of the parts over again to understand it well.
-I enjoyed some of it but there were parts that I really couldn’t get into.
-It’s a bit dry on the love portion.
-It greatly lacked romance and I love to read heartwarming, make you feel good inside after reading the book kind of love story, and this book did not do that for me.
+I found myself lost in the story because of lengthy narratives and italicized words all over the place.
+I had to go back to reread some parts over again to understand it well.
+I enjoyed some of it but there were parts I really couldn’t get into.
+It’s dry on the love portion.
+It lacked romance and I love to read heartwarming, make you feel good inside after reading the book kind of love story, and this book did not do that for me.